bmalynovytch/ansible-nvm/README.md

-This Ansible role is a rework of [leonidas' ansible-nvm](https://github.com/leonidas/ansible-nvm)
+This Ansible role is a rework of [leonidas' ansible-nvm](https://github.com/leonidas/ansible-nvm), with compatibility with Ansible 2.0+

 nvm
 ========